sssreeya21-SS/Crime-Analysis-in-India/README.md

 # Crime-Analysis-in-India
 This project focuses on analyzing and predicting crime patterns in India using Machine Learning techniques.
 It helps identify trends, visualize crime distribution, and assist in decision-making for safety and governance.
+By leveraging historical crime data, the model identifies trends, patterns, and key factors contributing to criminal activities.
+The goal is to assist in better decision-making, crime prevention strategies, and resource allocation.